Jets and elliptic flow correlations at low and high transverse momenta in ultrarelativistic A+A collisions: Introduction

 The averaging in the last equation is performed over all particles in a single event and over all events.

-The second harmonic, $v_2$, typically referred to as elliptic flow, is the most thoroughly investigated one, for review see \cite{HeSn_13} and references therein.
-The reason is obvious: it directly relates the anisotropic shape of the overlap region of the colliding nuclei to the corresponding anisotropy of the outgoing momentum distribution.
-At relatively low transverse momenta, $p_{T} < 3\div4$~\GeVc, the azimuthal anisotropy results from a pressure-driven anisotropic expansion of the created matter, with more particles emitted in the direction of the largest pressure gradients \cite{Ollitrault:1992bk}.
-At higher transverse momenta, this anisotropy is understood to arise from the path-length dependent energy loss of partonic jets as they traverse the matter, with more jet particles emitted in the direction of shortest path-length \cite{Gyulassy:2000gk}.
-The correlations between soft and hard contributions to anisotropic flow has attracted a lot of attention, see, e.g., \cite{ASW_05,jia_13,NH_16} and references therein.
+The second harmonic, $v_2$, typically referred to as elliptic flow, is the most thoroughly investigated one (for review see \cite{HeSn_13} and references therein), because the eccentricity is the most pronounced coefficient in the initial conditions.
+It directly relates the anisotropic shape of the overlap region of the colliding nuclei to the corresponding anisotropy of the outgoing momentum distribution.
+At relatively low transverse momenta, $p_{T} < 3 - 4$~\GeVc, the azimuthal anisotropy results from a pressure-driven anisotropic expansion of the created matter, with more particles emitted in the direction of the largest pressure gradients \cite{Ollitrault:1992bk}.
+At higher transverse momenta, this anisotropy is understood to arise from the path-length-dependent energy loss of partonic jets as they traverse the matter, with more jet particles emitted in the direction of shortest path length \cite{Gyulassy:2000gk}.
+The correlations between soft and hard contributions to anisotropic flow have attracted a lot of attention; see, e.g., \cite{ASW_05,jia_13,NH_16} and references therein.
+Considering initial-state collision geometry asymmetries and fluctuations, in Ref.~\cite{NH_16} the authors were able to reproduce simultaneously the measurements of nuclear modification factor $R_{AA}$ and elliptic flow $v_2$, that was a serious problem for most quenching models.

-Recently, the interesting correlations between $v_2$ values at high and low transverse momenta for different centralities has been reported by the CMS Collaboration \cite{CMS_cor}.
+Recently, interesting correlations between $v_2$ values at high and low transverse momenta for different centralities were reported by the CMS Collaboration \cite{CMS_cor}.
 These correlations can also be seen in the ATLAS data \cite{ATLAS_flow}.
 In the present paper we analyze and interpret this intriguing experimental observation within the \hydjet model, which allows us to perform such analysis due to its remarkable feature, namely the presence of soft and hard physics simultaneously.

 The paper is organized as follows.
 Basic features of the model are sketched in Sec.~\ref{sec2}.
-Here the origin of elliptic flow in the model, and interplay between the soft and hard physics are discussed.
+Here the origin of elliptic flow in the model, and interplay between the soft and hard physics, are discussed.
 Section \ref{sec3} presents the results of model calculations of hadronic elliptic flow in \PbPb collisions at $\sqrtsnn = 5.02$~TeV.
 The calculations are in fair agreement with the experimental data, and the role of jets is clarified.
 Finally, conclusions are drawn in Sec.~\ref{sec4}.